Tsun0193/nx-scan/README.md

 # NxScan

-A command-line tool to detect and crop a single document image using YOLO, split it into left/right pages, and output a JSON with paths and confidence score.
+A command-line tool to detect and crop a single document image using a custom YOLO model, split it into left/right pages, and output a JSON with paths and confidence score.

 ## Features

-* Loads a pretrained YOLO model checkpoint to detect the document region.
+* Loads a custom-trained YOLO model checkpoint to detect the document region.
 * Crops the highest-confidence bounding box.
 * Splits the cropped image into left and right pages based on a dark gutter detection algorithm.
-* Saves the resulting images as `left.jpg` and `right.jpg` in a subdirectory under the specified output folder.
+* Saves the resulting images as `*_1L.jpg` and `*_2R.jpg` in the specified output folder.
-* Prints a JSON object to stdout containing:

-  * `left_image`: path to the left page image
-  * `right_image`: path to the right page image
-  * `confidence`: detection confidence score
+* Maintains a `results.json` file with entries for each processed image.
+* Skips re-processing of images already listed in `results.json`.

 ## Prerequisites